przprz/generics/README.md

 ## Usage

-Read the tests and run them to see how it works.
+1. Run the tests:

 ```shell
 ginkgo -r -v
 ```

+2. Read the tests and implementation to dive deeper.

-Experiment with the code.
+3. Experiment with the code.